 Electro-Voice RE20 has an internal pop-filter and shock resistance technology to reduce plosives and handling noise, it also features a high-pass filter switch.
 It’s a sturdy microphone with an all-metal construction.

 Electro-Voice RE20 is also used on the H3 Podcast Youtube channel.

 For his videos, Marques Brownlee uses a Sennheiser MKH416 which is a shotgun condenser super-cardioid type microphone selling at a premium price of $1,000 and it comes with a pop-filter.
-Since it’s a condenser microphone it does have a self-noise of -13dB which is okay for a condenser microphone and quite good for a shotgun type microphone.
+Since it’s a condenser microphone, it has a self-noise of -13dB, which is okay for a condenser microphone and quite good for a shotgun-type microphone.
 The build is all-metal and feels sturdy despite it being a lightweight microphone.

 A shotgun microphone is ideal for recording videos on set when you don’t want to have a microphone in the camera view.
 It’s great at picking up vocals from further away without introducing much of the background noise.
 You can use it for gaming videos without showing the microphone on the camera and it won’t pick up much of the keyboard or any other background noise.

 It’s also a very popular microphone for voice acting, especially if you have a deeper voice.
 Sennheiser MKH416 enhances treble and may sound a bit sibilant and high-pitched for someone with a higher voice, but it gives nice clarity if you have a deep voice.
 Mike DelGaudio from the Booth Junkie Youtube channel has a deep voice and often uses this microphone for his voice acting gigs and it sounds amazing on him.